Switching Car Insurance After an Accident

 Shop for a new policy

-Shopping for a new policy might help you find better rates.
-While you'll likely pay more than you did with a clean driving record, another insurer might offer lower rates than your provider.
-Your current insurer might also match a new policy quote if you ask.
+Shopping for a new policy might reveal better rates from other insurers.
+While you'll pay more than you did with a clean driving record, State Farm, GEICO or Progressive might offer lower rates than your current provider.
+State Farm offers the most affordable full coverage at $120 monthly for drivers with accidents.
+Your current insurer might also match a new policy quote if you ask, potentially saving you the hassle of switching.

 Switching Car Insurance Companies After an Accident: Bottom Line